Girujan1998/EyeGuide/README.md

 ### Current collaborators

-After March 2023, this project will be continued by only Girujan Naguleswaran and will potentially be set to be worked in a open source perspective.
+After March 2023, this project will be continued by Girujan Naguleswaran and will potentially be set to be worked in a open source perspective.
 This repo is considered the main repo for the continuation of the project and will be continued to be developed with assistance from people with visually impariments.